apache/pekko-http/docs/src/main/paradox/server-side/low-level-api.md

 ## Streams and HTTP

-The Akka HTTP server is implemented on top of @extref[Streams](akka-docs:stream/index.html) and makes heavy use of it - in its implementation as well as on all levels of its API.
+The Apache Pekko HTTP server is implemented on top of @extref[Streams](pekko-docs:stream/index.html) and makes heavy use of it - in its implementation as well as on all levels of its API.

-On the connection level Akka HTTP offers basically the same kind of interface as @extref[Working with streaming IO](akka-docs:stream/stream-io.html):
+On the connection level, Apache Pekko HTTP offers basically the same kind of interface as @extref[Working with streaming IO](pekko-docs:stream/stream-io.html):
 A socket binding is represented as a stream of incoming connections.
 The application pulls connections from this stream source and, for each of them, provides a @apidoc[Flow[HttpRequest, HttpResponse, \_]] to "translate" requests into responses.

 Apart from regarding a socket bound on the server-side as a @apidoc[Source[IncomingConnection, \_]] and each connection as a
 @apidoc[Source[HttpRequest, \_]] with a @apidoc[Sink[HttpResponse, \_]] the stream abstraction is also present inside a single HTTP
 message: The entities of HTTP requests and responses are generally modeled as a @apidoc[Source[ByteString, \_]].
-See also the @ref[HTTP Model](../common/http-model.md) for more information on how HTTP messages are represented in Akka HTTP.
+See also the @ref[HTTP Model](../common/http-model.md) for more information on how HTTP messages are represented in Apache Pekko HTTP.

 ## Starting and Stopping

-On the most basic level an Akka HTTP server is bound by invoking the `bind` method of the @scala[@scaladoc[akka.http.scaladsl.Http](akka.http.scaladsl.Http$)]@java[@javadoc[akka.http.javadsl.Http](akka.http.javadsl.Http)]
+On the most basic level an Apache Pekko HTTP server is bound by invoking the `bind` method of the @scala[@scaladoc[akka.http.scaladsl.Http](akka.http.scaladsl.Http$)]@java[@javadoc[akka.http.javadsl.Http](akka.http.javadsl.Http)]
 extension:

 Scala